 Or could he find himself the target of a deadly plot…?

-A Treasonous Path is available for preorder.
+A Treasonous Path is available on Amazon.

 Follow Scribblings to keep up with news and updates!